FAMILIAR-project/familiar-documentation/manual/composition.md

 Another strategy for correcting the "view" of fm5 is possible.
 Instead of computing a new Boolean formula (like with the slice, see above), we can directly exploit the original formula of fm5 and perform ***over*** the relevant Boolean variables.
+We thus adapt the operator *ksynthesis* so that the synthesis procedure performs over the set of features specified.

 ```
 > fm8 = ksynthesis fm5 over s7